marina601/discover-malta/TESTING.md

    |*custom_storages.py* |   &check; | no errors  |

    - Final Check has been completed, all the custom code has shown no errors

+   - *Note*: Flake pylinter is showing an indintation error in *webhook_handler.py* on lines: 92, 135, 131.
+When indenting the code to Flake pylinter compliance PEP8 is throwing an error, therefore the code is indented according to *PEP8* compliance.

 - [Extendclass](https://extendsclass.com/python-tester.html)